Jets, Giants meet looking to turn around awful starts

 The Giants aren't feeling much better.
 After Monday's loss, safety Mike Thomas told reporters the Giants need a win Sunday, "in the worst way.
 For everybody in this organization.
 Faculty, players, coaches, front office.
 For everybody.
 We need it, and we're going to find a way to get it."
 Both teams will be hoping to see signs of progress from their embattled young quarterbacks.
 Daniel Jones, a first-round pick in April who took over for two-time Super Bowl winner Eli Manning in Week 3, has a pair of four-touchdown games on his resume (he threw four touchdowns against the Detroit Lions on Oct.
 27 and tossed two touchdowns and rushed for two more in his debut start against the Tampa Bay Buccaneers on Sept.
 22).

 Jones will also be without at least two weapons.
-Wide receiver Sterling Shepard is out indefinitely due to a concussion, while tight end Evan Engram is expected to miss this week's game due to a foot injury.
+Wide receiver Sterling Shepard is out indefinitely due to a concussion, while tight end Evan Engram will miss this week's game with a foot injury.
 The Jets and Giants last opposed each other on Dec.
 6, 2015, when the Jets earned a 23-20 overtime victory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)